 Our employees repeatedly demonstrate their care for the welfare of the community by participating in volunteer service projects and donating money to benefit people in need.

-SVEC strives to support the development and aspirations of our area’s young people.
+SVEC strives to support the development and aspirations of our community’s young people.
 The cooperative annually:

 - Awards 11 college scholarships to local high school seniors

 - Hosts high school juniors to a two-day tour of Florida’s state capital